TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-tcemain/Index.rst

 ->TCEMAIN\_tables
 """""""""""""""""

-Processing options for a $TCA configured table.
+Processing options for a $GLOBALS['TCA'] configured table.

 .. ### BEGIN~OF~TABLE ###